Mac Information

 • Support: Eircom offers some useful Macintosh support documents on its support section of the website.
 Be warned; if you get the Broadband home starter kit or if you have a free dialup account, you will be charged at a premium rate if you want to call Eircom's support line.
 Check out support.eircom.net for tech information online.
 You won't get detailed information but they do cover the basics.

 • Bundles: all companies offer bundle packages where your broadband and calls are bundled into one monthly price.
 This generally works out better.
 However they are unlikely to phone you to tell you this, so keep an eye on the rates and switch accordingly if the prices change.
-All we will say is stay on top of what is out there and what you are being charged!
+Stay on top of what is out there and what you are being charged!
 In our experience, customer service in telecoms is very poor.

 UPC have changed over the years.
-Leaving aside the poor customer service history (when they were NTL) they are now by far the fastest broadband provider in Ireland, with speeds up to 100 mbps in parts of Dublin.
-Their coverage areas are at the best patchy, but as they roll out their coverage, more areas should see fast speeds.
+Leaving aside the poor customer service history (when they were NTL) they are now by far the fastest broadband provider in Ireland, with speeds over 100 mbps in parts of Dublin.
+Their coverage areas are sometimes patchy but as they roll out their coverage more areas should see these fast speeds.

 Search: